 I guess it has given me more of a sense of purpose, more of a feeling of wanting to share with the world.
 And I have evolved in some ways to get to this point.
 I’ve asked questions and wondered what the answers might be.
 I’ve become inspired about new ways of looking at the world and beyond.
 So I’ve become a more inegrated whole in just a short time of trying out this new “religion.”
 It is really a religionless religion, but at the same time encompasses every religion and belief system that I know of and can harness.

 This is not an original idea.
 Steve Pavlina came up with this idea years ago in an article called Spiritual Depth Perception.
-It was an opening for me back then and I’ve just recently gotten back into experiencing what I experienced back then.
+It was eye-opening for me back then and I’ve just recently gotten back into experiencing what I experienced back then.
 I can’t really describe the feelings you get from having all these perspectives, but it is close to the feeling of joy if not joy itself.
 It is a more empowering and deep way to live and I can already see the benefits once again.
 It is one thing to write about this sort of thing, and it is quite another to actually live it.
 I’m going to keep writing and keep posting about this new way of life for awhile and see where it takes me.
 I welcome you to come along for the ride.
 You can even try this yourself and compare the results to your past self.
 This is just the beginning of something big for me and hopefully for all the readers out there, if you’ve got the guts to try it.

 If you found this post insightful, helpful, or thought-provoking, feel free to donate to my site.